ON STAGE: creativity and artist development

 We’re passionate about presenting Wales’ folk traditions and our talented performers on international stages.
 Here are just a few of our projects beyond Wales’ borders:

-- EFEx– Wales will be the International Partner at the annual English Folk Expo showcase festival in 2018. trac staff are a regular delegates at the event and will be on the panel selecting the shortlist of acts representing Wales in 2018.
+- EFEx– Wales will be the International Partner at the annual English Folk Expo showcase festival in 2018. trac staff are a regular delegates at the event

 - AFO – trac keeps UK folk colleagues up to date with developments in Wales at the annual Association of Festival Organisers conference.